 Instagram has strict policies in place regarding certain things.
 In other words, there are some photos or videos that you simply cannot post on Instagram.
 The company has several bots that can detect such things and can prevent you from uploading them.

 For instance, all forms of nudity are considered obscene and are banned from the site.
 If the site catches you trying to post them, your account may be flagged and temporarily suspended for up to 24 hours.
-During this period, you will not be allowed to upload any pictures on your account.
+During this period, you will not be allowed to upload any pictures on your Instagram accounts.

 Other things that are also not allowed on the site include sensitive media, such as those containing violence and gore.
+If your picture depicts one of these topics, it might be the reason why your Instagram photo can’t be posted.

 Find Out If You’re Restricted